 The Schools' investment policy establishes long-term and intermediate-term investment objectives, asset allocation targets, and performance measurement guidelines for the Endowment.
-The overall long-term investment objective of the Endowment is to earn an average annual real return of 5% net of all investment related expenses.
+The long-term investment return objective of the Endowment Fund is to meet or exceed an annualized real return of 5.0% (CPI + 5 percentage points), net of fees and direct expenses, over most rolling 10-year periods, as well as over longer periods.
+During 2015, the investment objective was revised to include only fees and direct expenses but not allocated support costs, consistent with industry practice.